About Me

 Currently exploring

-- Building a query engine (Relop) in Rust + writing a series on internals of query engine
+- Finished building a query engine (Relop) in Rust + launched a 7-part series on its internals

 - Writing technical essays on tech-lessons.in